 Scan bathroom for any detergents, razors or toiletries within easy reach of toddler.Easy reach meaning, can he climb the toilet and get them in the window?
 Yes he can.
 So basically the bathroom has to be taped shut at all times.

 Close all bathroom doors.Always.
 Or you will find brushes in the toilet, remotes in the bath, heck kid in the bath (we say a quick prayer and say thank you, because he didn’t break his neck climbing in) and Handy Andy all over his face and body like body cream.
 As we did last week. *Shakes head*

 Scan kitchen for anything that’s within toddler reach.Move any and everything as far back as possible.
 This one seems fruitless, because he just gets a chair and takes what he wants.
 Thankfully he didn’t cut his hand on that knife he picked up by the blade end recently.

-Lastly before I leave, I ensure that the pool gate is shut.Another post for another day. 🙁
+Lastly before I leave, I ensure that the pool gate is shut.You can read about our close callHERE.

 Please note that this checklist changes on a daily basis.
 I populate it every time my toddler reveals a new threat in our every day life.
 Like the oven minding its own business that he feels the need to yank open and shove his hand into.
 Burn he will, but do it again…he will too.
 You got to love the tenacity of a toddler who knows no boundaries.

 So, do you have any kids/nieces/nephews who could use such a ‘checklist?
 Do you have anything to add to my ever-growing list?